PaulBrachmann/wercker-monorepo-trigger/README.md

 # Monorepo Trigger

-A wercker step to trigger the build of a package (sub directory) in a monorepo if it has changed in the last commit.
+A wercker after-step to trigger the build of a package (sub directory) in a monorepo if it has changed in the last commit.

 Prerequisites: